Stevan J. Arnold

 Stevan James Arnold (born 11 October 1944) is an American evolutionary biologist.
 He is Professor Emeritus of Integrative Biology and was Curator of Amphibians and Reptiles at Oregon State University, Corvallis until his retirement.
 He has served as president of the Society for the Study of Evolution and the American Society of Naturalists.

 Arnold was elected a fellow of the Animal Behavior Society in 1992 and a fellow of the American Academy of Arts and Sciences in 2009.
 He has published over 150 peer-reviewed articles.

 Early life and education

 Arnold was born in Baltimore, Maryland, on 11 October 1944, and grew up in southern California.
 He enrolled at the University of California, Berkeley in 1962, declared a major in Zoology and immediately began working in the herpetology laboratory at the Museum of Vertebrate Zoology, under the supervision of Robert Stebbins.
-Graduating from Berkeley in 1966, he took the Organization for Tropical Studies ecology course that summer and began graduate school at the University of Michigan in the fall.
+Graduating from Berkeley in 1966, he took the Organization for Tropical Studies ecology course that summer and began graduate school in zoology at the University of Michigan in the fall.
 He studied the evolution of courtship behavior in salamanders for his doctoral dissertation, supervised by Arnold Kluge.

 In 1971, he moved back to Berkeley to begin a Miller Postdoctoral Fellowship with David Wake, launching a new research program on the behavioral ecology of garter snakes.

 He is the brother of former baseball player Christopher Arnold.